 In accordance with our certificate of incorporation, we divide our Board of Directors into three classes, with each class consisting, as nearly as may be possible, of one-third of the total number of directors.
 We elect one class of directors to serve a three-year term at each annual meeting of stockholders.
-We currently have three Class II directors whose terms expire at this year's annual meeting.
-At this year's annual meeting of stockholders, we will elect three Class II directors to hold office until the 2025 annual meeting.
-At next year's annual meeting of stockholders, we will elect two Class III directors to hold office until the 2026 annual meeting, and the following year, we will elect three Class I directors to hold office until the 2027 annual meeting.
+At this year's annual meeting of stockholders, we will elect three Class I directors to hold office until the 2027 annual meeting.
+One of our existing Class I directors, Robert Johnson, will not be standing for re-election, and his seat will remain vacant at this time.
+At next year's annual meeting of stockholders, we will elect three Class II directors to hold office until the 2028 annual meeting, and the following year, we will elect two Class III directors to hold office until the 2029 annual meeting.
 Thereafter, elections will continue in a similar manner at subsequent annual meetings.
 Each elected director will continue to serve until his or her successor is duly elected or appointed.

-The Board of Directors unanimously nominated Richard Baldridge, James Bridenstine and Sean Pak as Class II nominees for election to the Board.
+The Board unanimously nominated John Stenbit, Andrew Sukawaty and Theresa Wise as Class I nominees for election to the Board.
+As discussed above under "Board Evaluation and Refreshment," Mr. Sukawaty has been nominated for election pursuant to the Stockholders Agreement entered into in connection with the Inmarsat Acquisition as one of the designees of the Investor Sellers thereunder.
 Unless proxy cards are otherwise marked, the persons named as proxies will vote all proxies received "FOR" the election of Messrs.
-Baldridge, Bridenstine and Pak.
+Stenbit and Sukawaty and Dr. Wise.
 If any director nominee is unable or unwilling to serve as a nominee at the time of the annual meeting, the persons named as proxies may vote either (1) for a substitute nominee designated by the present Board to fill the vacancy or (2) for the balance of the nominees, leaving a vacancy.
 Alternatively, the Board may reduce the size of the Board.
 The Board has no reason to believe that any of the nominees will be unable or unwilling to serve if elected as a director.